 Martin.Arbagi (at) GMail.com

 All easily visible wire addresses on this site have been disabled by substituting “(at)” for the @ symbol.
 To wire us, you must type our addresses by hand.

 Links of Interest

 https://www.Sherlockian.net/ This the central Web site for Holmesians or, as Americans and Canadians prefer to call themselves, “Sherlockians.”
 It contains a truly enormous number of resources, including links to the texts of the original cases.
 (Click or tap on the Investigating tab.
 These vary in typographical quality.)
 Other topics under the Investigating tab include “The World of Holmes and Watson,” “The Victorian Era in England,” and “Sir Arthur Conan Doyle.”
 Sir Arthur Conan Doyle, M.D. was a late Victorian and Edwardian author who is now remembered mainly as Dr. John Watson’s Literary Agent.
-No doubt Watson went to Doyle because Doyle was a fellow medical doctor and already a moderately successful author when Watson began publishing.
+No doubt Watson went to Doyle because Doyle was a fellow doctor and already a moderately successful author when Watson began publishing.
 Though immensely popular in his own day (he died a multimillionaire in terms of twenty-ﬁrst century money), Doyle is now largely forgotten except for his short science-ﬁction novel, The Lost World, which has been made into a movie on a number of occasions.
-For educators and their students, Sherlockian.net also has sections on “Teaching Sherlock Holmes,” “Courses and Lesson Plans,” and “Writing a Term Paper.”
+For teachers and students, Sherlockian.net also has sections on “Teaching Sherlock Holmes,” “Courses and Lesson Plans,” and “Writing a Term Paper.”
 (Click on the Teaching tab.)
 In the Celebrating tab, you’ll ﬁnd lists of Sherlockian societies (outside the U.S. and Canada, they’re Holmesian societies) and a reasonably up-to-date “Sherlockian Calendar” of events.
-The Adapting tab has such topics as “Illustrating Sherlock Holmes” (a collection of classic illustrations by Sidney Paget and Frederick Dorr Steele, and more recent illustrators), and “Writings About the Writings.”
+The Adapting tab has such topics as “Illustrating Sherlock Holmes” (a collection of classics by Sidney Paget, Frederick Dorr Steele, and more recent artists), and “Writings About the Writings.”
+(Please scroll down.)